I was interviewed by Doug of 10 Minute Amiga Retro Cast. Watch his interview and review of Amiga below.

 In 1985, a young Laura Rodriguez goes to Silicon Valley to start a career as a computer programmer.
-She finds a job at a quirky startup run by a family with secrets.
+She finds a job in San Rafael at a quirky startup run by a family with secrets.

 In 2016, a now middle-aged Laura faces growing professional and family crises and the most divisive presidential election in recent history.
 She fears losing her job in the wake of a merger, and she distrusts her new millennial boss.
 Her daughter has cancer, her son quit a lucrative programming job and moved back home, and her marriage is crumbling—especially when an old flame reenters her life.